Creating Accessible and Inclusive Events

 Dietary and Allergy Considerations

-Food is often a key component of events, but dietary restrictions are a crucial aspect of accessibility that’s frequently overlooked.
-Providing a variety of options ensures that attendees with allergies, dietary preferences, or medical conditions aren’t left out.
+Dietary restrictions are a crucial aspect of accessibility that's frequently overlooked.
+Providing a variety of options ensures that attendees with allergies, dietary preferences, or medical conditions aren't left out.

 What You Can Do: